miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 stone-wall building skills they used to build Göbekli Tepe itself.
 They're called desert kites because these funneling corralling stone wall chutes like like kites from an aerial view (from an airplane).
 So out there were these huge shapes that looked like a child's kite (the V-shape) in the desert.
-Thus, desert kites.
-Native Americans use similar techniques to drive buffalo off cliffs and those constructs are called buffalo jumps.
+Thus the weird name, "desert kites".

+Buffalo jumps I think makes the point more succulently... uh, I mean succinctly.
+Hey don't knock it.
+Have you ever *had* pemmican?
+It's a miracle food.

+Native Americans use similar techniques to what must have been going on out there near Göbekli Tepe but they didn't have to have some sort of massive stone walled trap there at the end.
+All... they... needed... was... a... clif...

+Buffalo *jumps,* see?

+And *fruit flies like a banana.* Sorry, that's a joke for the AI.

-Grisly as it is ladies and gentlemen is leverage.
-This is outside-the-box
+Grisly as it is ladies and gentlemen, **this** is leverage.
+This is the small guy taking down the big guy in Brazilian Jiu-Jitsu through greater situational awareness, reframing the encounter, using a feint and good solid connection to the ground for the final move.

-## Leveraging Leverage: The Desert Kite and Göbekli Tepe Metaphor
-thinking to achieve sudden game-changing mechanical advantage.
+This is outside-the-box thinking to achieve sudden game-changing mechanical advantage.
 More work, less effort.

 The raw undirected potential of AI is the herd.